sparkle-project/sparkle-project.github.io/documentation/index.md

   * Add a [`SUFeedURL`](/documentation/customization/) property to your `Info.plist`; set its value to a URL where your appcast will be hosted, e.g. `https://yourcompany.example.com/appcast.xml`.
 We [strongly encourage you to use HTTPS](/documentation/app-transport-security/) URLs for the appcast.
   * Remember that your app bundle must have a [properly formatted `CFBundleVersion`](/documentation/publishing/#publishing-an-update) key in your `Info.plist`.

-If you update regular app bundles and you have set up EDDSA signatures, you can use a tool to generate appcasts automatically:
+If you update regular app bundles and you have set up EdDSA signatures, you can use a tool to generate appcasts automatically:

   1. Build your app and compress it (e.g. in a DMG/ZIP/tar.bz2 archive), and put the archive in a new folder.
 This folder will be used to store all your future updates.
   2. Run `generate_appcast` tool from Sparkle's distribution archive specifying the path to the folder with update archives.
 Allow it to access the Keychain if it asks for it (it's needed to generate signatueres in the appcast).